yinguobing/cnn-facial-landmark/README.md

 ### For cloud applications

 For The application in the cloud, TensorFlow's [SavedModel](https://www.tensorflow.org/guide/saved_model) is recommended and is the default option.
-Use the argument `--export_dir` to set the directory where the files should be saved.
+Use the argument `--export_dir` to set the directory where the model should be saved.

 ```bash
 # From the repo's root directory